moq-wg/moq-transport/draft-ietf-moq-transport.md

 Every object within a Group belongs to exactly one Peep.

+Objects from two peeps cannot be sent on the same QUIC stream.
+Objects from the same Peep MUST NOT be sent on different QUIC streams, unless one of the streams was reset prematurely, or upstream conditions have forced objects from a Peep to be sent out of Object ID order.

 Original publishers assign each Peep a Peep ID, and do so as they see fit.
 The scope of a Peep ID is a Group, so Peeps from different Groups MAY share a Peep ID without implying any relationship between them.
 In general, publishers assign